Day of Pentecost | John 15:26-27; 16:4b-15

 That makes a string of odd experiences.

-The New Testament accounts are not clear, and they do not tell quite the same story.
+The New Testament accounts are not clear, and they do not tell the same story.
 We might agree that something happened to change the way these earliest Christians understood the presence of God.
 We might agree precisely because of the lack of agreement in the texts—if these folks were making it all up, surely they would have done a better job of getting the details down, but their focus appears to have been on the result, not the method.

-Whether some of these people had a visual or physical experience of fire, or were merely expressing their experience in such language, or were more apt to describe some quieter occurrence as in the Gospel of John, all of them claimed that something happened.
+Whether some of these people had a visual or physical experience of fire, or were merely expressing their experience in such language as a metaphor, or were more apt to describe some quieter occurrence as in the Gospel of John, all of them claimed that something happened.
 More to the point, these early Christians began to behave in a different way—something changed in them and something changed in the way they related to the people and the world around them—and as a result our own civilization changed with them.
 Whatever they experienced was powerful enough to change history.

 Oddly, in this passage of John’s Gospel, Jesus tells his followers that “…it is helpful to you that I go away.”
 The word translated as helpful, or as to your advantage, literally means bring together.
 (Even today, to ‘get it together’ means something a little different than what the words convey.)
 We find a version of the same term in Acts 19:19 — “…those who had practiced magic arts brought together their books and burned them….”
 The greater oddness of that passage aside, it is interesting to think that the words of Jesus have a double meaning: it is to your advantage and it will bring you together.